Dillon retires from Sandy Ridge pulpit after 34 years

 "He begins with prayer.
 He reads, frequently using numerous translations and texts,'' she said.

-"He sends an email to parishioners with a short Bible passage review with phrases that clearly define him such as 'God is good all the time,''' she said.
+Anita Dillon serves as the church's choir director and head of the music ministry.

-Anita Dillon serves as the church's choir director and head of the music ministry, and the husband-and-wife team must be in accord with what is presented on Sundays.
+One of her responsibilities is to select the music that accompanies the Sunday message.

 "Anita does not know what the sermon topic is, yet the anthem ties right in with it,'' said church member Lisa James, who serves as pianist and church secretary.